-Inventory of Locations and Capacities of Existing Capital Facilities
+Inventory of Existing Capital Facilities

 A total of 11 fire districts serve Spokane County in those areas where municipal fire service is not provided.
 A detailed map showing all districts and fire station locations can be found in Appendix B.